 The folks working here always offer great insider tips into their hometowns and are passionate about sharing their advice.

 The Knoxville Visitor Center is no different and well worth a visit.

-And we also got to experience something special, they have live music playing at midday from Monday to Saturday.
+And we also got to experience something special, the Knoxville Visitor’s Center has live music playing at midday from Monday to Saturday.
 It’s called the Blue Plate Special.
 They were doing a live radio cross featuring an acoustic duo from Asheville who were entertaining the crowd – so cool!

 Oh, and on the exterior wall to the center is a cool mural about Knoxville and of course taking a pic is compulsory.

 As you may have guessed, I’m a big College sports fan, and every local we spoke to in Knoxville raved about the University of Tennessee Football games that are played at famed Neyland Stadium.

 They certainly LOVE their football around here, which is another reason this is my kind of town!

 “You have to come back in the fall to a Vols game”, they said.
 “The whole town shuts down and the tailgating and atmosphere is off the charts”.

 I have now penciled in a Vols game and would love to see a big rivalry game against either Florida or Georgia – off to check the schedule now!